aligokalppeker/hypelcnn/README.md

   - Contrastive Unpaired Translation(CUT) GAN
   - Training and evaluation codes.

-Source codes can be used for best practices of applying tensorflow in training large data sets, integrating the metrics, merging two different neural networks for data augmentation
+Source codes can be used for best practices of applying tensorflow 1.x for;
+ - training large data sets
+ - integrating custom metrics
+ - merging two different neural networks for data augmentation
+ - reading summary file

 # Data sets
 Data set files are too large to commit on repository.
 Access to data sets can be done using this URL;